Easy Blueberry Cottage Cheese Breakfast Bake.

 • Pour the batter into your prepared baking dish and spread it evenly with a spatula.

-• Sprinkle the top lightly with coconut sugar or raw sugar to create a caramelized crust while baking.
-For the keto version, sprinkle a touch of monk fruit sweetener instead.
+• Sprinkle the top lightly with coconut sugar or allulose to create a caramelized crust while baking.

 • Then sprinkle some slivered almonds on top for extra crunch.

-• Let the bread cool for at least 10 minutes before slicing.
+• Let the bake cool for at least 10 minutes before slicing.
 It firms up as it sits and slices much more cleanly.

 • Serve warm, with a dollop of Greek yogurt.